-These super fun social-emotional activities for pocket charts are a great way to explore and support the social-emotional needs of your students.
+These super fun social-emotional activities for pocket charts are a great way to explore and support the social-emotional needs of our students!

 This feelings chant is a fun way to see how your students are feeling.
-You can say the class chant together and have each student take a turn choosing the feeling card that shows how they feel that day.
+Start by saying the class chant together.
+Then have each student take a turn choosing the feeling card that shows how they feel that day.
 There are 15 different feeling cards to choose from!

-Kiddos may not be able to say exactly how they are feeling, so the cute illustrations can help students identify their feelings.
+Kiddos may not be able to say exactly how they are feeling.
+The cute illustrations can help students identify their feelings.